jrsinclair/mazes-presentation/presentation.md

 ---

 1. Start with a randomly selected room. <!-- .element: class="fragment" data-fragment-index="0" -->
-2. Check how many rooms are left unconnected.
-If none are left, we're done. <!-- .element: class="fragment" data-fragment-index="1" -->
-3. Make a list of rooms adjacent to the current room, not yet connected to another room. <!-- .element: class="fragment" data-fragment-index="2" -->
+2. Make a list of rooms adjacent to the current room, not yet connected to another room. <!-- .element: class="fragment" data-fragment-index="1" -->
-4. If this connected adjacent rooms list is empty, go back one room. <!-- .element: class="fragment" data-fragment-index="3" -->
+3. If this connected adjacent rooms list is empty, go back one room (or finish). <!-- .element: class="fragment" data-fragment-index="2" -->
-5. Pick one of the rooms in the list at random and connect it. <!-- .element: class="fragment" data-fragment-index="4" -->
+4. Pick one of the rooms in the list at random and connect it. <!-- .element: class="fragment" data-fragment-index="3" -->
-6. Move to this new room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="5" -->
+5. Move to this new room and repeat from 2. <!-- .element: class="fragment" data-fragment-index="4" -->

 ---